 Some 800 alumnae returned to Harvard Business School for the W50 Summit, two days of reflection, celebration, and brainstorming on women's experiences at HBS and beyond.

-Open for comment; 3 Comments posted.
+Closed for comment; 3 Comments posted.

 Despite more women in the corporate work force, they still are underrepresented in executive officer positions.
 Professor Robin Ely and colleagues propose a new way to think about developing women for leadership.

-Open for comment; 12 Comments posted.
+Closed for comment; 12 Comments posted.

 Men who work in dangerous places often act invulnerable to prove their merit as workers and as men—objectives that can lead to decreased safety and efficiency.
 Professor Robin Ely and her team helicoptered to offshore oil platforms in order to understand "manly men" and how working environments can be changed to alter men's enactments of manhood.